jolie-mcdonnell/llm_trader/README.md

 4. **Automation with GitHub Actions**
    The entire process is automated using **GitHub Actions**, which triggers the tasks throughout the day.

    This automation ensures that the system stays up-to-date with the latest market data and continuously executes trades according to the evolving market conditions.

+### **Results**
 In practice, the algorithm did not perform nearly as well as reported in the article, but it was a fun project in algorithmic trading!